In this simple step by step guide, we show you exactly how to add Google Analytics to your Shopify store.

 What is Google Analytics 4?

-Google Analytics 4 is the latest version of Google’s free analytics tool; it replaces the company’s ‘Universal Analytics’ product, which has been in use since 2012.
+Google Analytics 4 is the latest version of Google’s free analytics tool; it replaces the company’s ‘Universal Analytics’ product, which was in use between 2012 and 1 July 2023.

-Google Analytics 4 provides more detailed information about user behavior on your website or online store (specifically where conversions and user journeys are concerned).
+Google Analytics 4 provides more detailed information about user behavior on your website or online store (particularly where conversions and user journeys are concerned).

 But it also gives people visiting your site more protection when it comes to their privacy.